mfyuce/t4emptella/README.md

 # t4emptella
-Power of Scritella and T4 templates combined for better template handling for certain operations
+Power of Scriptella and T4 templates combined for better template handling for certain operations